bgaster/BespokeSynth/README.md

+# Audio Anywhere

+This is a modifided version of Bespoke Synth to support Audio Anywhere modules.

+Audio Anywhere is a framework for working with audio plugins that are compiled once and run anywhere.
+At the heart of Audio Anywhere is an audio engine whose Digital Signal Processing (DSP) components are written in Faust and deployed with WebAssembly.

+Details about the project can be found on the [project's homepage](https://muses-dmi.github.io/projects/).

 # Bespoke Synth
 A software modular synth that I'm building for myself, and you can use it if you want to.
 If you're interested, you can find some out of date documentation at https://www.reddit.com/r/BespokeSynth, or you can just jump in and start messing around.